Kutai people: History

-The Sultanate of Kutai Kertanegara still retained much of the political power throughout the region until mid-20th century, when its last iteration, Special Region of Kutai, a third-level special region similar to a regency, was abolished de jure on 26 June 1959 and de facto ceremonially on 21 January 1960 by its last sultan Aji Muhammad Parikesit, transferring its powers to his three successors.
-However, in the wake of 21th century, the Sultanate of Kutai Kartanegara was revived as a cultural institution in 2001, with Aji Muhammad Salehuddin II emerging as the new sultan.
+The Sultanate of Kutai Kertanegara still retained much of the political power throughout the region until mid-20th century, when its last iteration, Special Region of Kutai, a second-level special region similar to a regency, was abolished de jure on 26 June 1959 and de facto ceremonially on 21 January 1960 by its last sultan Aji Muhammad Parikesit, transferring its powers to his three successors.
+However, in the wake of 21st century, the Sultanate of Kutai Kartanegara was revived as a cultural institution in 2001, with Aji Muhammad Salehuddin II emerging as the new sultan.

 Demographics

 Kutai people and other indigenous ethnic groups (Dayaks) apparently only form a minority in East Kalimantan, there are around 280,000 people belonging to the Kutai ethnic alone.
 Kutai people can also be further divided into several subgroups, including Pahu, Kedang, Punang, Talun, Tuana, Tembai, Pantun, Lampong, and Melanti.

 Religion

 Shiratal Mustaqiem Mosque in Samarinda Seberang, the oldest surviving mosque in East Kalimantan.

 As previously stated on the #History section, Islam was introduced in Kutai between 16th and 17th centuries by clerics from South Sulawesi, making it the majority religion of the Kutai people.
 A notable exception is the inhabitants of Kedang Ipil village in Kota Bangun Darat, Kutai Kartanegara, where majority of them are Catholics after converting from Kaharingan or Kutai Adat Lawas (traditional religion) in 1978 (although some of them had converted earlier into Protestant Christianity or Islam).